meltwater/drone-cache/CONTRIBUTING.md

 ## Pull Request Process

 0. Check out [Pull Request Checklist](#pull-request-checklist), ensure you have fulfilled each step.
+1. Check out [Uber Style Guide](https://github.com/uber-go/guide/blob/master/style.md), project tries to follow it, ensure you have fulfilled it as much as possible.
-1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
+2. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Please ensure the [README](README.md) and [DOCS](./DOCS.md) are up-to-date with details of changes to the command-line interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+3. Please ensure the [README](README.md) and [DOCS](./DOCS.md) are up-to-date with details of changes to the command-line interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
-3. **PLEASE ENSURE YOU DO NOT INTRODUCE BREAKING CHANGES.**
+4. **PLEASE ENSURE YOU DO NOT INTRODUCE BREAKING CHANGES.**
-4. **PLEASE ENSURE BUG FIXES AND NEW FEATURES INCLUDE TESTS.**
+5. **PLEASE ENSURE BUG FIXES AND NEW FEATURES INCLUDE TESTS.**
-5. You may merge the Pull Request in once you have the sign-off of one other maintainer/code owner, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+6. You may merge the Pull Request in once you have the sign-off of one other maintainer/code owner, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

 ## Pull Request Checklist